rastri-dey/RoboND/README.md

 Several aspects of mobile robot localization utilizing ROS packages are discussed, with focus on the following:

 - Building a mobile robot for simulated tasks.
+The designed robot is a 3 platform robot to carry supplies in real world.

 - Creating a ROS package that launches a custom robot model in a Gazebo world and utilizes packages like AMCL and the Navigation Stack.